darktjm/auis/README.md

     issues and general code ugliness.

   - Fixed bugs in bush as well, and made it usable as a dired replacement

+Don't expect any of the ams stuff to work; I am wary of even trying to test it, as it access the network.
+I may some day add the white page stuff to the code to build and clean, but again, there will be no testing.
+Similarly, once I figure out what AFS support actually is, I might enable it and clean it up (not sure why user-level apps need to know what filesystem you're using, but what do I know?).